How I Discovered MemPalace

 MemPalace is published under Jovovich's personal GitHub account as an MIT-licensed open-source project.

 7,000+ GitHub stars.
-Ben Sigman's launch tweet reading "Multipass" (a nod to The Fifth Element) reaches 1.5 million impressions.
+Ben Sigman's launch tweet reading "Multipass" (a nod to The Fifth Element) goes viral.

 One of the fastest-growing GitHub repos of the month.
 Around 3,000 forks.
 Active community with daily contributions.